Providing credit managers with a new sense of visibility

 While this mindset may have worked in the past, modern credit controllers must ensure the process remains positive and this involves understanding more about the customers.
 Some credit managers can get to know the customer better because of the full examination of the customers’ needs and requirements during the initial contact, allowing for personalised communication.
 This enables customers to be segmented individually, by assessing who the customer is, what they need and what the risks are.

 As credit managers are aware, the reasons for non-payment differ greatly between customers; there is never a ‘one size fits all’ approach.
 Some may be experiencing temporary difficulties.
 For example, an understaffed accounts department with a high workload might mistakenly overlook an open invoice.
 While some always pay late as a matter of policy, and others are genuinely facing cash-flow problems.
 Because of these differences in circumstances, all these will act favourably to a personalised approach.

 Personalisation needs insights beyond the spreadsheet’s capabilities

-For many small and medium sized business, credit management has most likely relied on a spreadsheet containing customers’ financial and billing information.
-While often thought of as the bible of credit department, the spreadsheet’s function is limited to number crunching, not for storing masses of details about customers; their contact details, sales records, payment history and outstanding balances.
-It lacks that valuable customer insight we have talked about above and, as businesses grows, it can become an increasingly frustrating and timely tool to deal with.
+For many small and medium-sized business, credit management has most likely relied on a spreadsheet containing customers’ financial and billing information.
+While often thought of like the bible of credit department, the spreadsheet’s function is limited to number crunching, not for storing masses of details about customers; their contact details, sales records, payment history, and outstanding balances.
+It lacks that valuable customer insight we have talked about above and, as businesses grow, it can become an increasingly frustrating and timely tool to deal with.

 Credit management technology to automate and personalise